nivekithan/texter/README.md

 we authenticate users with `username` and `password` and persist them in `session storage` using `cookies`.
 I have not used any third party libary for this but instead everything is written by myself.

-For hashing password I have used `bcrypt-js` and I have only stored hased password in database.
+For hashing password I have used `bcrypt-js` and I have only stored hashed password in database.

 ## Database